 An initial selection of the applications is made by the foreign partner organisations on the strength of the application file.
 This applies to applications from Austria, Belgium, France, Germany, Spain and the UK.
 In a second step, a consultation takes place with Movetia.
 In the process, Movetia is guided - as far as possible - by the wishes expressed by the host schools.

 If required or depending on the purpose of the partner organisation, Movetia also accepts direct applications from the partner countries.
 Applicants who are shortlisted in this direct way are generally invited by Movetia to attend a telephone or Skype interview.
 The final choice is made in a third step by the heads of the host school.
-Further details on the placement process are set out in the «Factsheet on the Placement Process».

 The language assistants are placed, firstly, with upper secondary-level ‘Gymnasium’ (grammar) and VET schools (secondary schools, Federal Vocational Baccalaureate schools; pupils and students from 15 to 20 years of age).

 On enquiry, schools of other levels can also be taken into consideration.
 Up to three host schools can also offer an assistantship position jointly.
 The rights and obligations are laid down in an agreement or contract between the language assistant and the school authorities.
 In addition, the school authorities designate a mentor (male or female), who is responsible for looking after the professional and personal welfare of the language teaching assistant.